Skip to content

 1. Open the first patient’s appointment in the Calendar

-2. In the Appointment Details, click the Claim icon:
+2. In the Appointment Details, click the Claim icon (dollar bill icon)

 A bill tray will open at the bottom of your Calendar screen.